 If you saw Nikki Bidun and Olivia Acosta together, you might think they’re just regular ol’ kids.
 But when you hear their conversation slip into the specifics of sous vide cooking, you quickly realize that this duo is different.
-Here’s why: The girls became friends as contestants on Top Chef Junior, having spent several months together in Los Angeles while filming the show.
-During the season, Nikki, 12, who was just crowned the Top Chef Junior champ, helped Olivia, 11, make chicken wings for the first time, and they laughed together when Olivia hit a target with a football to dunk host Curtis Stone into a water tank.
+Here’s why: The girls became friends as contestants on Top Chef Junior, having spent several months together in Los Angeles while filming the Universal Kids show.
+During the season, Nikki, 12, who was just crowned the Top Chef Junior champ, helped Olivia, 11, make chicken wings for the first time, and they laughed together when Olivia hit a target with a football to dunk head judge Curtis Stone into a water tank.

 Off-camera, the girls bonded over bullet journaling, a dumpling restaurant near the studio (“we went almost every day,” says Olivia), and a mutual obsession with cooking.
 “When we weren’t filming, we’d grill steak on the rooftop deck or watch episodes of Chef’s Table or research restaurants in the area,” Nikki says.
 At five-eight, she’s a full foot taller than Olivia, and the girls tend to fall all over each other as they talk and giggle.
 Even eliminations couldn’t keep them apart: In the finale, Nikki brought Olivia back as her sous chef to help prepare her winning short rib ragu.